chrishodgson/chrishodgson.github.io/symfony/_posts/2017-11-21-symfony-years-and-months-transformer.md

 ---
 layout: post
 title: Years and Months to Months Symfony Transformer
-summary: Symfony transformer to convert between years and months form fields and a single months value stored in the database.
+summary: Symfony transformer to convert between years and months entered via the form and months stored in the database.
 tags: [transformer, form]
 featured: true
 links: